watem-sedem/watem-sedem/docs/routing.rst

 based on the land cover code and presence of grass strips.

 If both targets pixels are lower, than the land-use code of both targets is checked.
-If both are equal to the land-use code of the source, than the find_lower function is called.
+If both are diffrent to the land-use code of the source, than the find_lower function is called.
 If one or both have a different land-use code, than it is checked whether the pixels is (are) (a) grass strip(s): in this case flow will always be defined by the grass strips.

 The implementation of this rule-bank aims to satisfy following conditions:

+ - The routing should generally follow the height profile.

  - Routing within one agricultural parcel will remain in the parcel until the lowest point of the parcel is reached.
 Thus, the routing will follow the height profile in the direction of parcel boundaries rather than the steepest descent.

- - Routing should target grass strips are as a priority target.
-An exception is defined if the two targets and source all have different land cover codes (with one target being a grass strip), and the target grass strip is higher than the other target: here the   routing goes to the lowest pixel.
+ - Routing should target grass strips as a priority targets.
+An exception is defined if the two targets and source all have different land cover codes (with one target being a grass strip), and the target grass strip being higher than the other target: here the routing follows the direction of to the lowest pixel.

 Buffers, ditches and routing dams
 =================================